List of characters in The Lego Movie franchise: Emmet Brickowski

-Lucy
+Wyldstyle

-Lucy / Wyldstyle (voiced by Elizabeth Banks in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie 4D – A New Adventure, and Lego Dimensions, Eliza Schneider in The Lego Movie Videogame, Carla Tassara in The Lego Movie 2 Videogame, and Ashly Burch in The Lego Movie: Masters of Flight and a Discover Card commercial) is a female Master Builder who rescues Emmet from the Melting Chamber, she wears a black jacket with pink and blue paint lines.
-She previously was Batman's girlfriend, however after Emmet saves the world, she leaves Batman and becomes Emmet's new girlfriend.
+Lucy / Wyldstyle (voiced by Elizabeth Banks in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie 4D – A New Adventure, and Lego Dimensions, Eliza Schneider in The Lego Movie Videogame, Carla Tassara in The Lego Movie 2 Videogame, and Ashly Burch in The Lego Movie: Masters of Flight and a Discover Card commercial) is a female Master Builder who rescues Emmet from the Melting Chamber.
+She previously was Batman's girlfriend; however, after Emmet saves the world, she leaves Batman and becomes Emmet's new girlfriend.